 “Google Maps has better data,” explained Zack Drew, head of business development at Blue Label Labs, an app design, development, and marketing agency.
 “It’s the internet and knows everything.”

-Justin O’Beirne, a cartographer who helped contribute to Apple Maps, wrote an in-depth essay on how Google Maps’ strength comes from its attention to detail.
+Justin O’Beirne, who helped contribute to Apple Maps, wrote an in-depth essay on how Google Maps’ strength comes from its attention to detail.

 For example, he explains how Google Maps features the outlines of houses, sheds, and footpaths in even the smallest rural towns – data it collects through satellite and aerial imagery.